Menu Close

 Stockholm's most secret castle?

-Pipe strands castle may well be Stockholm's most secretive castle.
+Rörstrand Castle may be Stockholm's most secret castle.
 Its location right next to the hectic Sankt Eriksplan is central, yet no one seems to know that there is a castle here.
-When I tell friends and colleagues that I am going to visit Rörstrand Castle on Rörstrandsgatan, they look at me in surprise.
+When I tell friends and colleagues that I'm going to visit Rörstrand Castle on Rörstrandsgatan, they look at me in surprise.
 A castle, at Sankt Eriksplan?

-Perhaps you have seen the castle several times without ever realising that it could be a castle.
-The walls of the castle indicate that this is an old building with a lot of history, but the house doesn't seem that big after all, as it is built in with the much more grandiose Filadelfia Church.
-If there is any part of the castle you have noticed, it is perhaps the popular Rörstrand's castle café which is located at the entrance.
+Perhaps it is the case that you have seen the castle several times without ever realising that it might be a castle.
+The walls of the castle testify that this is an old building with a lot of history, but the house does not seem so big after all, where it is built together with the much more magnificent Filadelfiakyrkan.
+If there's any part of the castle you've noticed, it's perhaps the popular Rörstrand Castle Café, located at the entrance.

 Rörstrands slott